 Work in Sports

-Sports Illustrated staff writer Grant Wahl is in Australia covering the soccer competition for the magazine and CNNSI.com.
+Sports Illustrated staff writer Grant Wahl is in Australia covering the Games for the magazine and CNNSI.com.
 Check back daily to read Wahl's behind-the-scenes reports from Down Under.